Luke-Arthur/Advanced-programming-cpp/README.md

 1. **File and Folder Naming**: I'll use descriptive names for folders and files, including assignment numbers, lab names, or project names.
 Clear naming conventions will help me quickly locate specific materials.

 2. **Version Control**: It's highly recommended to use version control (e.g., Git) to manage my code.
-I'll create separate branches for each assignment or project, and make sure to commit my changes regularly.
+I'll create separate branches for each assignment or project and make sure to commit my changes regularly.

 3. **Documentation**: Whenever I submit an assignment or complete a lab, I'll include a README file within the folder that describes the purpose of the task, any challenges faced, and the approach used to solve it.